 - Over the past 30y, the regulatory direction of travel has been towards pricing risk in the financial system, rather than outright prohibiting or restricting it.
 "Regulators have pursued price over quantity-based regulation" - That makes sense when optimising in a "risky" world.
-It may make less sense when optimising in an "uncertain" world - In an "uncertain world" Quantity-based restrictions may be more robust to mis-calibration.
+It may make less sense when optimising in an "uncertain" world. - Quantity-based restrictions may be more robust to mis-calibration.
 Simple, quantity-based restrictions are the equivalent of a regulatory commandment: "Thou shalt not".
 These are likely to be less fallible than: "Thou shalt, provided the internal model is correct".
 [That is one reason why Glass-Steagall lasted for 60 years longer than Basel II] - Quantity-based regulatory solutions have gained currency during the course of the crisis.
 In the US, the Volcker rule is a quantity-based regulatory commandment: "Thou shalt not engage in proprietary trading".
-In the UK, the Independent ("Vickers") Commission on Banking has also proposed structural, quantity-based reforms: "Thou shalt not co-mingle retail deposit-taking and investment banking".
-In Europe the Liikanen Report recommended actions such as: - 1.
-Mandatory separation of proprietary trading and other high-risk trading - 2.
-Additional separation of activities, conditional on the recovery and resolution plan (RRP) - 3.
-Toughening of capital requirements on trading assets and real estate related loans (i.e. mortgages) - 4.
-Strengthening the governance and control of banks including measures to rein in or bail in bonuses

-"The problems that exist in the world today cannot be solved by the level of thinking that created them" (A. Einstein)

-- New regulation should be non-discretionary, contingent, cost effective and above all - comprehensive: - Non-discretionary and transparently enforced, in order to have a greater chance of being adhered to, even in times of great optimism - Contingent, in order to come in force only if circumstances warrant it, strictly necessary - Cost effective, in order to reduce the incentives to evade the new rules - Comprehensive, to avoid "regulatory arbitrage" and abnormal growth of the "shadow banking system"
+In the UK, the Independent ("Vickers") Commission on Banking has also proposed structural, quantity-based reforms: "Thou shalt not co-mingle retail deposit-taking and investment banking" - "The problems that exist in the world today cannot be solved by the level of thinking that created them" (A. Einstein) - New regulation should be non-discretionary, contingent, cost effective and above all - comprehensive: - Non-discretionary and transparently enforced, in order to have a greater chance of being adhered to, even in times of great optimism - Contingent, in order to come in force only if circumstances warrant it, i.e. when they are strictly necessary - Cost effective, in order to reduce the incentives to evade the new rules - Comprehensive, in order to avoid "regulatory arbitrage" and abnormal growth of the "shadow banking system"